 Closer to the walls of the fortress is a pile of stones.
 It may have been a tower.

 (i) Ceramics study

 While it was hard to find any ceramics on the top of the fortress, the lower east side revealed plenty of ceramic fragments that assisted in dating the site.
-These were found in porcupine holes.
+These were found in porcupine holes, especially on the south east foothill.
 The mammals dig into the ground, pulling out dirt and pottery fragments, making it easy to sift thru the soil and pick up the ceramics.

 After a quick survey of the porcupine excavated areas, we grouped the ceramics in the photo below.
 They were all dated to Iron Age IIa-b – 10th-8th century BC – the period of the Northern Israelite Kingdom.

 Note that all ceramics were left on the site.

 The following photos focus on several pottery samples:

 This piece has a hole pierced through.
 It may have been a loom weight, used as part of the weaving textile process.
 Such weights were used to hold in tension the vertical threads in a vertical standing loom.
 This technology started in the Early Bronze period, while during the Iron age it was used in a large scale textile production [link].